 While the exterior emits a beacon of style and status, the interior is a shining attribute of this luxury SUV.
-Available in both five-seat and seven-seat options, drivers can choose between family-hauler or single-person options, although one small critique is that the third-row is only for the vertically challenged.
-Depending on the configuration, drivers can utilize between 630 and 2,055 litres, which should suffice for even larger families.
+Available in both five-seat and seven-seat options, drivers can choose between family-hauler or single-person options.
+However, one slight critique is that the third row is only for the vertically challenged.
+Depending on the configuration, drivers can utilize between 630 and 2,055 litres of cargo space, which should suffice for even larger families.

-The most luxurious aspect lies in the breadth of high-tech features, and the centerpiece is the Mercedes MBUX infotainment system.
+The most luxurious aspect lies in the breadth of high-tech features, and the centrepiece is the Mercedes MBUX infotainment system.
 Designed for ease of use courtesy of a large 12.3-inch touch screen, connectivity is at a premium with touch-screen control capabilities from your steering wheel or by saying, "Hey, Mercedes."
-Even Audi and BMW drivers recognize the detailed aspects of the new system, although the other German competitors aren't too far behind.
+Even Audi, Lexus, Cadillac, Land Rover, and BMW drivers recognize the detailed aspects of the new system, although the other luxury competitors are just a little behind.

-To top it off, the Mercedes boasts a number of extras, including standard leather, heated seats and steering wheel, and E-active body control for added comfort.
-But even with all these features, the Mercedes proprietary 4MATIC all-wheel-drive system paired with the GLE450's 3.0-litre turbocharged V-6 provide precise and fun handling.
+The Mercedes boasts many extras, including standard leather, heated seats and steering wheel, and E-active body control for added comfort.
+But even with all these features, the Mercedes proprietary 4MATIC all-wheel-drive system paired with the GLE450's 3.0-litre turbocharged V-6 provides precise and fun handling.
 Put the pedal to the floor, and you'll go from zero to 100 km/h in just 5.7 seconds.
 Just be wary of the highway patrol if you want to air this beast out on the Trans-Canada Highway.

-While the Kia Niro Hybrid offers the best fuel efficiency for the crossover range, its relatively small size and low engine specs make it pale in comparison to the Ford Escape Hybrid.
+While the Kia Niro Hybrid offers the best fuel efficiency for the crossover range, its relatively small size and low engine specs make it pale compared to the Ford Escape Hybrid.

-For Canadian families or those looking to lower their fuel costs and maximize their carbon tax rebate, the Escape delivers with the best numbers of any non-plug-in hybrid on the market.
-Through a 2.5-litre four-cylinder hybrid powertrain that pairs with a continuously variable transmission (CVT), the Escape Hybrid boasts an impressive 5.8L/100KM.
-Even if you want a bit of extra traction for those Canadian winters, the all-wheel-drive system only lowers fuel economy to 5.9L/100KM.
+For Canadian families or those looking to lower fuel costs and maximize their carbon tax rebate, the Escape delivers the best numbers of any non-plug-in hybrid on the market.
+Through a 2.5-litre four-cylinder hybrid powertrain that pairs with a continuously variable transmission (CVT), the Escape Hybrid boasts an impressive 6L/100 km combined.
+Even if you want a bit of extra traction for those Canadian winters, the all-wheel-drive system doesn’t impact its fuel consumption.

 Recently voted the best midsize SUV in Canada, the Rogue piles on the interior and safety features to boot.
-Wireless smartphone connectivity eliminates the need for wires throughout the cabin, while Apple CarPlay provides a boost to your interior entertainment.
+Wireless smartphone connectivity eliminates wires throughout the cabin, while Apple CarPlay boosts your interior entertainment.
 At the forefront of the Rogue's IIHS Top Safety Pick rating is a host of advanced safety features courtesy of Nissan Intelligent Mobility and the innovative, semi-autonomous ProPilot Assist.

-Though the 181-horsepower four-cylinder doesn't burn up the road, the accompanying 8.2L/100KM should provide the ideal trade-off.
+Though the standard 181-horsepower four-cylinder doesn't burn up the road, the accompanying 8.1L/100KM combined should provide the ideal trade-off.
 For everything it is, the Rogue is certainly a strong value buy.
 The Rogue SV and higher trims have a 1.5-litre turbocharged three-cylinder engine that cranks out 201 horsepower and pushes its combined fuel consumption down to 7.2L/100KM.
 Plus, all 1.5-litre models include standard AWD.

 And Jeep doesn't forget about the extras.
 Later incarnations of the SUV now offer standard specs like air conditioning, touch-screen infotainment, a Wi-Fi hotspot, and even a two- or four-door option.
 Never has the Wrangler been such a one-two punch of capability and comfort.

-Although the best SUV in Canada is a subjective choice, deciding where to buy yours should be decidedly more objective.
+Although the best SUV in Canada is subjective, deciding where to buy yours should be more objective.
 You can skip the hassles associated with car dealerships, streamline the process, and get your SUV delivered to your door with Clutch.